myname-abhik/myname-abhik/README.md

 👋 Hello there!
 Welcome to my GitHub profile! 👨‍💻

-🔭 I'm a passionate software developer with a knack for building innovative and efficient solutions.
+🔭 I'm a passionate Web developer with a knack for building innovative and efficient solutions.
 I thrive on tackling complex problems and transforming ideas into reality through code.

 🌱 In my free time, I'm constantly learning and honing my skills.
 I love to stay updated with the latest industry trends and explore emerging technologies.
 I'm an advocate for open-source software and believe in the power of collaboration and knowledge-sharing.